-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities, and the discretely presented component units of West Virginia University at Parkersburg (Parkersburg), as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise Parkersburg's basic financial statements, and have issued our report thereon dated January 24, 2017.
-Our report includes a reference to other auditors who audited the financial statements of West Virginia University at Parkersburg Foundation, Inc. The financial statements of the West Virginia University at Parkersburg Foundation, Inc. were not audited in accordance with Government Auditing Standards.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities, and the discretely presented component units of West Virginia University at Parkersburg (Parkersburg), as of and for the year ended June 30, 2017, and the related notes to the financial statements, which collectively comprise Parkersburg's basic financial statements, and have issued our report thereon dated October 9, 2017.
+Our report includes a reference to other auditors who audited the financial statements of West Virginia University at Parkersburg Foundation, Inc. This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
+The financial statements of the West Virginia University at Parkersburg Foundation, Inc. were not audited in accordance with Government Auditing Standards.